-

 Cultivating Cannabis (WA)

 The criminal laws about cannabis use in Western Australia changed in 2011.
 The new legislation seeks to avoid criminalising the use of cannabis where a small quantity of the drug is possessed and there have been no attempts to supply it to others.
 A person caught with a small amount of cannabis in Western Australia will be dealt with by way of a Cannabis Intervention Requirement (CIR), which requires them to undertake a Cannabis Intervention Session within a period of 28 days.
 No criminal record results from being issued with a CIR.
-However, tough penalties remain in place for those caught cultivating cannabis with the intent to supply it to others.
+However, tough penalties remain in place for those caught cultivating cannabis with the intent to sell or supply it to others.
 A mandatory sentencing regime also exists in relation to certain offences involving cultivation.

 Cannabis can be cultivated legally in Western Australia if it is done under the federal licensing scheme for medicinal purposes.